puppetlabs/puppet-docs/source/puppet/4.9/_hiera_context_object.md

 Caches a value, in a per-data-source private cache; also returns the cached value.

-On future lookups in this data source, you can retrive values with `cached_value(key)`.
+On future lookups in this data source, you can retrieve values with `cached_value(key)`.
 Cached values are immutable, but you can replace the value for an existing key.
 Cache keys can be anything valid as a key for a Ruby hash.
 (Notably, this means you can use `nil` as a key.)

 For example, on its first invocation for a given YAML file, the built-in `eyaml_lookup_key` backend reads the whole file and caches it, and then decrypts only the specific value that was requested.
 On subsequent lookups into that file, it gets the encrypted value from the cache instead of reading the file from disk again.
 It also caches decrypted values, so that it won't have to decrypt again if the same key is looked up repeatedly.